Faculty Resources

 Animal Care & Human Subjects

 Per Federal guidelines every institution must have an Institutional Review Board (IRB) for maintaining safety and integrity in its research practices.
 The Animal Care and Human Subjects (ACHS) committee serves the role of an IRB for the university.
-The APAP describes the functions and responsibilities of committees at the university.
+The Faculty Handbook describes the functions and responsibilities of committees at the university.

 COMMITTEE MEMBERSHIP